trustoverip/TechArch/spec.md

 Different considerations apply when a ToIP identifier needs to be provably bound to a digital resource, such as a file, photo, or video.
 This can be accomplished using ToIP identifiers that serve as content-addressable identifiers or self-addressing identifiers that are derived from a cryptographic hash of the subject resource.
 For example, see [ACDC](https://trustoverip.github.io/tswg-acdc-specification/draft-ssmith-acdc.html).

 ### 8.3 Messages

+Messages are the lingua franca of the ToIP Trust Spanning Protocol.
+To achieve the design goals in [Section 6.1](#61-design-goals), the following requirements must be met:

+The ToIP Trust Spanning Protocol specification MUST define how to construct and format messages that are cryptographically verifiable to have the following four properties:

+  - Authenticity: the message was sent from a sender who has control over the ToIP identifier.
+  - Integrity: the contents of the message transmitted by the sender are received by the recipient without modification.
+  - Confidentiality: the contents of the message are only accessible by authorized parties.
+  - Privacy: the contents of the message are bound to conditions of usage agreed to by the parties.
+[REC L2.9]

+In a ToIP Endpoint System, an implementation of the ToIP Trust Spanning Protocol MUST support authenticity and integrity.
+[REQ L2.10]

+In a ToIP Endpoint System, an implementation of the ToIP Trust Spanning Protocol MAY support confidentiality and privacy.
+[REQ L2.11]

+The ToIP Trust Spanning Protocol MUST enable the composition of higher-level Trust Tasks (such features as co-protocols).
+[REQ 2.12] Examples of such features include discovery, threading, timeouts, ACKs, and attachments.
+However this must be balanced with the requirement to only add additional functions to this protocol if they are universally beneficial.

+The ToIP Trust Spanning Protocol MUST support extensible message schema.
+[REQ 2.13] This enables different Trust Task protocols to be constructed without changing the base format.

 ### 8.4 Routing
 ### 8.5 Interface to Layer 1